 You probably already know that sugar and high-carb creamers are off-limits with keto.

-But the answer is, absolutely not!
+No!
 In fact, you can use full-fat heavy cream to make your morning keto coffee extra indulgent and beautifully creamy.

 From there, it’s just a matter of being creative with spices, like cinnamon and vanilla, to add extra flavor.